Card Sorting: How to Uncover Mental Models & Inform UX Decisions

 In particular, open card sorts are commonly used to:

-• Create new information architectures or improving existing ones
+• Create new information architectures or improve existing ones

 • Find patterns in how users expect to find content